 - Sandy soil has a grainy appearance where the individual grains can be seen.
 It flows through your fingers when dry and does not hold moisture or nutrients well.

 - Chalky soils are often found over limestone bedrock and tend to alkaline and free draining nutrients and minerals will leach out easily and this soil type dries out fast.

 - Silty soil contains a moderate amount of the finer grades of sand and only a small amount of clay.
 Over half of the particles are silt.
-When dry it may appear quite cloddy which readily can be broken and pulverized to a powder.
+When dry it may appear quite cloddy which readily can be broken and pulverised to a powder.
 When wet, it readily puddles.

 - Loamy soil is a uniform mixture of sand, silt and clay.
 Grading of sand fraction quite uniform from coarse to fine.
 This is the ideal soil that balance water and nutrient holding with drainage.

 - Peaty soils have a high organic content and are acidic.
 Peat consists of thoroughly decomposed organic material with little mineral soil finely divided with some fibrous remains.
-The plant remains or sometimes the woody structure can easily be recognized.
+The plant remains or sometimes the woody structure can easily be recognised.
 Soil colour ranges from brown to black.
 They often occur in lowlands like swamps or swales.
 They hold little nutrients and have a high shrinkage upon drying.